sjbennett123/polarlarp/content/_index.md

 - **Drink Water and Eat**: Try to drink a glass of water before you go on a module.
 - **Pace Yourself**: A weekend is a long time.
 There is no shame in taking a break.

+**Keep a positive energy in the NPC Shack**

+- Don't talk about the good old days.
+- Don't compare yourself to other running teams.
+- Take a break or take a nap.
+If you can't keep good spirits excuse yourself.

 **We are the face of the event.
 We hold ourselves to a higher standard.**

 - Be respectful to both the players and to the other cast members.